rallyrabbit/qmk_ctrl_rallyrabbit_working/keymaps/rallyrabbit/readme.md

 Items that I still want to add to the driver:
 * Special LED sequence when caps lock is pressed on caps lock key
 * Special LED sequence when scroll lock is pressed on scroll lock key
-* Figuring out why LED on Z key is not the correct color

 ## RGB Matrix Effects Included